 - Granular admin capabilities let you control who has access to your Podio workspaces

 - Powerful mobile apps let you manage your projects on the go

-- Simple drag and drop task management in a to-do list style
+- Simple drag and drop task management interface

 - Checklists with progress tracking